20hertz/TimeBurn/README.md

   Actions such as play, pause, and reset are immediately applied on the lead device by calling `applyAction(...)` on TimerEngine.
 The action, along with a snapshot of ephemeral state, is then sent via WatchConnectivityProvider to the paired device for synchronization.

 - **Lead Device Pattern:**
-  The device that initiates an action becomes the “lead device” and updates its state immediately.
+  The device that initiates an action becomes the "lead device" and updates its state immediately.
 The paired device applies the same action based on the received snapshot to stay in sync.

+- **WatchConnectivity Architecture:**
+  The app uses a class hierarchy approach for watch connectivity:

+  - `WatchConnectivityProviderBase`: Contains common functionality and protocol conformance
+  - `WatchConnectivityProvider_iOS`: iOS-specific implementation
+  - `WatchConnectivityProvider_watchOS`: watchOS-specific implementation

+  This architecture separates platform-specific logic from common code, making the codebase more maintainable and easier to extend.

 ---